 Just like you are waterproofing your clothes, you’ll want to protect your camera too.
 I use a simple DSLR raincoat from LensCoat.com which is great for this type of outdoor shooting when the weather quickly changes

 What do you eat?

-We saw polar bears and cubs, snowy owls, snow geese, muskoxen, walruses, seals, whales, and so many different birds I couldn’t name them all.
+On my Wrangel Island cruise we saw polar bears and cubs, snowy owls, snow geese, muskoxen, walruses, seals, whales, and so many different birds I couldn’t name them all.
 This polar bear expedition cruise is a wildlife photographer’s dream.
-I was learning to use a new zoom lens from Sigma and had a great time getting 500mm shots of the wildlife!
+I was learning how to use a new telephoto lens from Sigma and had a great time getting 500mm shots of the wildlife!

 Specifically from our cruise our expedition team kept count:

 103 Polar Bears

 When in Antarctica we saw penguins, whales, seabirds, and seals.
 And when I went to Greenland, we saw less wildlife, but we saw plenty of culture when we stopped at the small, remote towns.

 No, not normally – and there is no cell connection either.
 Be prepared to be off the grid.
 However I did get by that issue by taking a Garmin InReach Mini Satellite communicator with me to test out.
 It always had a connection and I was able to send texts, tweets and facebook updates via the device.